higher-order/picoCTF/obedient-cat.md

 # Solution
 1. Download the flag file.
-Assuming it's downloaded to `/home/user/Downloads/flag`.
-2. Change working directory to `/home/user/Downloads/` by running `cd ~/Downloads/`
+Change working directory (using `cd`) to the directory of the downloaded file.
 3. Run `cat flag`

 To learn more about `cat`, run `cat --help`, or `man cat`.